All Products

 • Set a reasonable value for private_conn_pool_min_idle_per_db

-Each idle connection consumes some memory resources on the backend DB node.
-In instances with multiple shards and multiple proxy nodes, setting private_conn_pool_min_idle_per_db to a high value can lead to high memory usage.
+Each idle connection consumes memory on the backend DB node.
+With multiple shards and proxy nodes, a high private_conn_pool_min_idle_per_db value can cause excessive memory usage.

 • Avoid unnecessary DB context switching

-When a connection from the pool is reused by a client that accesses a different DB index, the proxy must run the SELECT command to switch the context.
-This operation increases the DB payload and request latency.
-In your application design, ensure that all clients use the same DB index, which is typically DB 0.
+When a pooled connection is reused by a client accessing a different DB index, the proxy runs a SELECT command to switch context, increasing DB payload and latency.
+Design your application to use a single DB index (typically DB 0).

 • Not applicable to publish/subscribe commands

-The connection pool feature does not apply to publish/subscribe commands such as SUBSCRIBE and PSUBSCRIBE.
-These commands permanently occupy a connection, so these connections are not managed by the pool.
+Connection pooling does not apply to SUBSCRIBE and PSUBSCRIBE commands.
+These permanently occupy a connection and are not managed by the pool.

 References